ChicoState/UX-ScheduleBuilder/phaseII/README.md

 ## Methods

--Informal Feedback
+**Informal Feedback**
-Informal feedback was used to discover new insights about the app.
+* Informal feedback was used to discover new insights about the app.
 We asked users questions about the look and feel of our app.
 The questions asked were:

     1) Which of these would you want to be the default main screen?